Gregbgarman/Gregbgarman/README.md

-### Hi there!
+##                                                              Hi there and welcome!
 I'm Greg Garman

 ##                                       B.S.
-Computer Science hoping to change the world through developing software
+Computer Science student hoping to change the world through developing software

 <!--